Diffusion-SDF: Conditional Generative Modeling of Signed Distance Functions: Experiments

 \subsection{Ablation Experiments}

-Next, we analyze design choices that affect conditional generation and modulation representations.
-In \cref{tab:ablation} (left), we report shape completion metrics for the Couch training split.
-We also define a \textit{consistency (CONS)} metric for measuring fidelity as we explain in \cref{sec:conditional} that UHD may not correlate closely to visual results.
+We analyze design choices that affect conditional generations.
+In \cref{tab:ablation}, we report shape completion metrics for the Couch training split.
+We also define a \textit{consistency (CONS)} metric for measuring fidelity, following our observation in \cref{sec:conditional} that UHD does not correlate closely with visual results.
 For CONS, we evaluate all points in the input partial point cloud using the generated SDF and take the average of the predicted signed distance values.
 If the points are to be present on the reconstructed surface, then by definition, the values of each point are close to 0.
 This metric also allows us to filter generations before running marching cubes, which reduces inference time while maintaining high-quality samples.
+For filtering, we sample the maximum number of meshes that can fit into one sampling batch (30 in our case), and keep the 10 meshes with the lowest consistency scores.
+Note that the CONS filter is only used for conditional generation, and not during training.

 \textit{No end-to-end} refers to skipping the fine-tuning stage explained in \cref{sec:endtoend}.
 Generations are clean and realistic but lack diversity and complexity.
 This confirms our end-to-end training scheme improves generalization and introduces geometrical constraints.
 Next, $\omega$ refers to the ratio of guidance strength during generation: the final output is a linear combination of two generations with and without guidance: $(\omega+1)z_{c}-(\omega)z_u$, where $z_{c}$ is guided and $z_{u}$ is unconditional~\cite{classifier-free-conditional-dropout}.
 In our experiments, we guide generations every iteration (i.e., $\omega$ = $0$) but depending on the use case, one can adjust this hyperparameter to determine the tradeoff between diversity and fidelity.
-See supplemental material for details.
-Finally, we experiment with \textit{Concatenation} for conditioning, following \cite{dalle2}.
-Instead of using cross-attention, we diffuse the concatenation of the conditioned feature and noisy vector and rely on self-attention to learn conditioned geometry.
-We find that both conditioning mechanisms lead to similar outputs, although concatenation increases input dimensions and memory consumption significantly.
+See supplement for details.
+Then, we experiment with \textit{Concatenation} instead of cross-attention for conditioning, following \cite{dalle2}.
+We diffuse the concatenation of the conditioned feature and noisy vector and rely on self-attention.
+We find both conditioning mechanisms lead to similar outputs, but concatenation increases dimensions and memory consumption significantly.
+Finally, we report quantitative values without filtering in \textit{no filt}.
+We show that our CONS filter does not inflate MMD (quality) and TMD (diversity).
+We note that our model prioritizes generation quality and diversity, at the cost of the UHD metric.
+In future work, we plan to enforce the relationship between latent vectors of partial shapes and those of complete shapes to improve consistency.